 Al Woods is in Tennessee and Ziggy Hood is in Jacksonville.
-Neither loss is critical, but together they rob the Steelers of two serviceable veterans who knew Dick LeBeau and Johnny Mitchell’s systems.
+Neither loss is critical, but together they rob the Steelers of two serviceable veterans who knew Dick LeBeau and John Mitchell’s systems.
 That means the Steelers cupboard at defensive line is as thin as it is bare.

 After the two Cam’s and Steve McLendon the Steelers have Nicholas Williams, Hebron Fangupo and Brian Arnfelt.
 William got injured in training camp and spent the entire 2013 season on IR, losing a rookie year is never a plus, but the Steelers drafted Williams the 7th round of 2013 as a project.

 - The good news is that Fanbupo and Arnfelt both got on to the Steelers active roster in late 2013 and therefore have some NFL experience.

 The bad news is that if their combined 2013 snap total can hardly top 2 dozen, if even that.

 No, the Steelers need quality and quantity on the defensive line, and they need it now.
 Therefore the priority of the defensive line in for the Steelers in 2014 must be rated as High.